Category-Oriented Representation Learning for Image to Multi-Modal Retrieval: Experiment

-Q1: How much the proposed method can improve the performance?
+\underline{Q1: How much performance can the proposed method improve?}

-As shown in Table~\ref{tab:aliproduct_results}, the \textit{Mixer} outperforms the alternatives with a notable margin on the large-scale AliProduct dataset.
-In Table~\ref{tab:alilive_results}, the proposed method achieves a dramatically large gain on Taobao Live.
-Since most of the products in this dataset are clothes, this is a fine-grained scenario and \textit{Mixer} has a larger advantage.
-In general, with the large-scale fine-grained classification learning paradigm and concept-aware modality fusion, \textit{Mixer} outperforms several main-stream retrieval methods significantly.
+As shown in Table~\ref{tab:aliproduct_results} and Table~\ref{tab:alilive_results}, our method outperforms alternatives with a notable margin on both dataset.
+Since most of the products in the dataset are clothes, this is a fine-grained scenario and our method has advantage.
+In general, with the OCLEAR learning paradigm and concept-aware modal-fusion, our method outperforms several main-stream retrieval methods significantly.

-Q2: What can text contribute to cross-modal retrieval?
+\underline{Q2: What can text contribute to cross-modal retrieval?}

-As shown in Table~\ref{tab:aliproduct_results}, the relevance results improve a lot when text is considered~(\textit{Mixer} v.s. \textit{Mixer-I}, \textit{Mixer-E} v.s. \textit{Mixer-I}).
-When concept-aware modality fusion is used, the identical results also improve significantly~(\textit{Mixer} v.s. \textit{Mixer-I}) In Table~\ref{tab:alilive_results}, the Taobao Live dataset has no human-labeled relevance relationship, but we can still see a gain in precision and MAP/MRR.
-In general, text information can improve the overall relevance of the retrieval results to the query.
+As shown in Table~\ref{tab:aliproduct_results}, Relevance@1 is improved a lot when text is considered~(\textit{Ours} v.s. \textit{Ours-I}, \textit{Ours-E} v.s. \textit{Ours-I}).
+Using concept-aware modal-fusion, Identical@1 also improves significantly~(\textit{Ours} v.s. \textit{Ours-I}).
+In Taobao Live dataset of Table~\ref{tab:alilive_results}, we still see a gain of Identical@x and MAP/MRR.
+In general, text information can improve the overall relevance of retrieval to the query.